-\triangleright user_create_lp
+\triangleright user_create_subproblem

-Based on the instance data contained in the user data structure and the list of cuts and variables that are active in the current subproblem, the user has to create the initial LP relaxation for the search node.
-The matrix of the LP problem must contain the variables whose user indices are listed in vars (in the same order) and at least the base constraints.
+Based on the instance data contained in the user data structure and the list of base and extra variables that are active in the current subproblem, the user has to create the subproblem for the search node.
+The matrix describing the subproblem must contain those variables whose user indices are listed in the array indices (in the same order) and the base constraints.
+The extra (dynamically generated) constraints are added automatically by SYMPHONY after the initial subproblem description is created.